irllabs/grabcut/README.md

 1. Clone the repository, and check the project out as an existing project in Xcode
 2. Download the dataset (images and masks) from https://drive.google.com/drive/folders/0B4-8y_10KGM8S25rWlRKYXdNeFU?usp=sharing
-3. Update the following line (Line 15) in grabcut/main.cpp.
-Modify root to the absolute path where the dataset (images) is stored:
+3. Update the following line (Line 15) in grabcut/main.cpp:

 ```
 string root = "/xxx/dataset/";	//Update this line to the absolute path of dataset location
 ```

+Modify root to the absolute path where the dataset (images) is stored

 4. To label and generate masks for new images, add new images to 'dataset/img/ASAP/' and name them using the following convention '00000xxx.jpg', using the next unused number from the images